spencertipping/phi/dev/phieval-problem.md

 Ops already thread timelines implicitly.
 Maybe the only issue is the way we calculate `flags`.
 I can live with that.

+### `flags` clearing
+Both `let` bindings and function calls will force the timeline updates of their expressions to happen at a specific time -- phi is timeline-strict after all.
+_This means we know a self-reference has already been forced._ Therefore, `flags` on a self reference indicates purity.
+We can treat it exactly like a `mut` retrieval.